chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

 Virtual IP Addresses
 -----------------------------------------------------
 The back-end servers will share a virtual IP address, which needs to be accessible from the front-end servers.
-This virtual IP address will be created and managed by the |chef server| but will need be added to DNS to access the cluster.
+This virtual IP address will be created and managed by the |chef server| but will need to be added to DNS to access the cluster.

 Disk Configuration
 -----------------------------------------------------